 Cyprus gets three new Universities September 17, 2007

-Posted by grhomeboy in Education.1 comment so far
+Posted by grhomeboy in Education.

 The number of Universities in Cyprus increased by three to six following the decision by the Cabinet to approve the applications filed by three colleges to register as private universities.